Washington / Spokane County

 Healthcare

-Cheney residents have access to quality healthcare, with major hospitals like MultiCare Deaconess and Providence Sacred Heart Medical Center nearby in Spokane.
-The city boasts a high rate of health insurance coverage at 93.5% and 2.3 physicians per 1,000 residents, ensuring comprehensive medical support.
-Health care services are accessible and reliable for families and students alike.
+Cheney residents have access to quality healthcare, with major hospitals like MultiCare Deaconess Hospital and Providence Sacred Heart Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 93.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals